HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Hosting Providers

-GitHub Pages can only serve static content so we know if it's hosted on that platform, it must be pre-rendered.
+GitHub Pages can only serve static content so we know if it's hosted on that platform, it must be prerendered.
 Netlify and Vercel both have many static websites, but also have dynamic functionality.
 We've tried to account for this in the scoring.

 <figure>
   <table>